AtlasWork/AtlasBlockchainExplorer/README.md

 `npm start`

-Make sure to install geth as well for the ETH explorer to be able to function.
+Make sure to install atlasgeth as well for the Atlas Blockchain explorer to be able to function.
 Then run:

-`geth --rpc --rpcaddr localhost --rpcport 8545 --rpcapi "web3,eth" --rpccorsdomain "http://localhost:8000"`
+`geth --rpc --rpcaddr localhost --rpcport 57200 --rpcapi "web3,eth" --rpccorsdomain "http://localhost:8000"`

 Then visit http://localhost:8000 in your browser of choice after you npm start the explorer